 If you are purchasing a package of bees, it is simple to pay a small amount (often $5) to have the queen marked.
 This places a small dot of paint on her thorax which makes her easier to spot during inspections.
 A different color paint is used each year so that the age of the queen is easy to determine in subsequent years.

 The eagle-eyed beekeeper will locate the queen in various ways as each frame is scanned.
 One will be the way workers line up as they are attending her.

 As the colony grows over the summer, more boxes will be added.
 In a Langstroth, brood will be in the lower boxes, with honey being stored in upper boxes.
 This means the queen will generally be in the lower boxes of the colony.
 Note however, that nothing is guaranteed.

-If a queen excluder is used then this limits the boxes in which she might be found.
+If a queen excluder is used this limits the boxes in which she might be found.
 However, PerfectBee does not recommend the use of a queen excluder in the year a colony is established, when it is essential that the bees can continue their work unimpeded in the hope they can build sufficient reserves to survive the winter.

 The critical timeline of queenlessness

 If you have determined your hive is queenless, it’s important to get a sense of how long this has been the case.
 The progress of brood from eggs to uncapped brood to capped brood and finally to adult bees offer the clues you need.

 - If you see eggs, you have the most time to resolve queenlessness since it is likely the queen has been there recently (remember, of course, that laying workers can lay eggs too).
 All being well, these eggs will turn to uncapped larvae and then to capped brood, before emerging as adults.
 That buys you some time.

 - If you see no eggs but you see uncapped brood, you have a little less time.
 Those larvae are still to be capped and then have time before they emerge as adult bees.